DeepakPatankar/java_tutorial/Concurrency.md

 ### Volatile  Keyword
 ---
+Suppose that two threads are working on SharedObj.
+If two threads run on different processors each thread may have its own local copy of sharedVariable.
+If one thread modifies its value the change might not reflect in the original one in the main memory instantly.
+This depends on the write policy of cache.
+Now the other thread is not aware of the modified value which leads to data inconsistency.

  Using volatile variables reduces the risk of memory consistency errors, because any write to a volatile variable establishes a happens-before relationship with subsequent reads of that same variable.
 This means that changes to a volatile variable are always visible to other threads.
 What's more, it also means that when a thread reads a volatile variable, it sees not just the latest change to the volatile, but also the side effects of the code that led up the change.

 ```java